China Is Violating Uighurs’ Human Rights. The United States Must Act.

 The U.S. government may not be able to solve all the world’s problems.
 But the way Washington responds to the most difficult challenges says a lot about the United States as a country.
 America cannot ignore what China is doing in Xinjiang.

-Daniel Benaim is a senior fellow at the Center for American Progress and a former Middle East advisor to Vice President Joe Biden. @danielbenaim
+Daniel Benaim is a senior fellow at the Center for American Progress and a visiting assistant professor at New York University.
+He served as a Middle East advisor to former Vice President Joe Biden.
+Twitter: @danielbenaim